krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 Aurora PostgreSQL uses a __high-performance storage subsystem__ customized to take advantage of __fast distributed storage__.
 The underlying storage __grows automatically in segments of 10 GiB, up to 128 TiB__.
+Data is replicated 6 times across 3 Availability Zones.
-Aurora __improves__ upon PostgreSQL for __massive throughput and highly concurrent workloads__
+Aurora __improves__ upon PostgreSQL for __massive throughput and highly concurrent workloads__ Aurora can tolerate:
+- Loss of 2 copies without affecting writes
+- Loss of 3 copies without affecting reads

-Aurora PostgreSQL uses a single, virtual cluster volume that is supported by storage nodes using locally attached SSDs.
+Aurora PostgreSQL uses a single, virtual cluster volume that is supported by storage nodes using __locally attached SSDs__.
 A cluster volume consists of copies of the data across multiple Availability Zones in a single AWS Region.
 Aurora storage automatically increases the size of the database volume as the database storage grows.